 Whether playing a heroin addict in Trainspotting, the romantic lead in Little Voice, or the young Jedi Obi-Wan Kenobi in his formative years, Ewan McGregor’s range as a screen actor has won him not only praise, but 2 Golden Globes nominations (Moulin Rouge; Salmon Fishing in Yemen).
 How much of that range can be attributed to his early musical training?
 Judging from his role as Andy, a colliery band euphonium player in the 1996 film Brassed Off, quite a bit.
 As a teen, Ewan studied French horn seriously, in fact, making his screen debut at the age of 16, playing horn on a TV show in his home country of Scotland.
 He’s still in contact with his teacher George Annan, who remembers Ewan as a hard worker who, though he loved music, knew he was going to be an actor.

 Ewan avers “once a horn player, always a horn player.”
 Recently, he posed with hornists from the London Symphony Orchestra at the Abbey Road Studios.
-They were taking a break from recording the soundtrack for the filmization of Philip Roth’s American Pastoral, directed by Ewan.
-The film sees its US release in October.
+They were taking a break from recording the soundtrack for the filmization of Philip Roth’s American Pastoral, directed by Ewan, which was released in the US in October 2016.

 Music played a large role in the early life of Vanessa Williams.
 Both her parents were elementary school music teachers.
 As a youngster growing up in Chappaqua, NY, Vanessa studied piano, violin, and French horn, as well as various schools of dance.
 In 1984, she was the first African-American to be crowned Miss America, after winning the preliminary talent portion for her vocal abilities.
 With a tip of the hat to Barbra Streisand, Vanessa turned the up-beat “Happy Days Are Here Again” into a wistful ballad.
 Today, she is equally at home as a singer, TV and movie actress, and entrepreneur.